For decades we’ve been told that positive thinking is the key to a happy, rich life.

 Guy Kawasaki: Could you turn it off?

-Mark Manson: My God.
-Oh we’re we’re winging this Guy.
-I’m in New Zealand right now.
+Mark Manson: Or we're we're winging this Guy.
+I'm in New Zealand right now.

 Guy Kawasaki: Oh, well.